The Best Audition Songs for Anne of Green Gables – By Character

-* This post is intended to be used when auditioning for the 1960s adaptation of Anne of Green Gables➝ by Don Harron and Norman Campbell.
+* This post is intended for the 1965 version of Anne of Green Gables by Norman Campbell.

 Please read your audition details carefully, as they sometimes specify the type of song they’d like to hear (a ballad, something uptempo, etc.).
 Make sure to select a song that’s appropriate for your specific casting call.